thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Code Repositories/Code_Status_2022_Semester_1.md

 - Create new display function
   - Needs to work on all systems
 - Test Dataframe code
-  - As we don't think it has ever compiled or run, we need to determine that all functions and objects work properly.
+  - As we do not think it has ever compiled or run, we need to determine that all functions and objects work properly.
-    - If they don't, either refactor or begin to re-write code based on [Scope documents](../Scope/Index.md).
+    - If they do not: either refactor or begin to re-write code based on [Scope documents](../Scope/Index.md).
   - Tests will have to be created as none currently exist for the dataframes.